Solution-Agency/site-deploy/README.md

-# wpengine/site-deploy
+# solutionagency/site-deploy

-Base image to build VCS integrations enabling customers to deploy their site to WP Engine
+Base image to build VCS integrations enabling customers to deploy their site to WP Engine + npm and a pre-deploy script to allow for automatic building of JS.

 ## How to Build